Operations of KFC by country: China

-KFC is the largest restaurant chain in China, with 5,872 outlets as of 2020.
+KFC is the largest restaurant chain in China, with 10,000 outlets as of the end of March 2024.
 They are operated by the Yum!
 China division.
 KFC became the first Western fast food company in China after its first outlet opened in Qianmen, Beijing in November 1987.

 Local food items include rice congee and tree fungus salad, with an average of 50 different menu items per store.

 In December 2012, the chain faced allegations that some of its suppliers injected antiviral drugs and growth hormones into poultry in ways that violated food safety regulations.
 This resulted in the chain severing its relationship with 100 suppliers and agreeing to "actively co-operate" with a government investigation into its use of antibiotics.
 KFC China sales in January 2013 were down 41 percent against the previous year.
 To counter sluggish sales, the menu was revamped in 2014.

 In July 2014, Chinese authorities closed down the Shanghai operations of the OSI Group amidst allegations that it had supplied KFC with expired meat.
 Yum! immediately terminated its contract with the supplier and stated that the revelation had led to a "significant [and] negative" decline in sales.

 KFC opened its first outlet in Tibet in March 2016.